VIB-PSB/MINI-EX/example/README.md

 The [INPUTS folder](INPUTS/) contains:

-- **miniexExample_matrix.txt**: a reduced gene-to-count matrix containing 1500 genes and 1542 cells
+- **miniexExample_matrix.tsv**: a reduced gene-to-count matrix containing 1500 genes and 1542 cells
-- **miniexExample_allMarkers.txt**: the output of Seurat FindAllMarkers filtered for genes present in the reduced expression matrix
+- **miniexExample_allMarkers.tsv**: the output of Seurat FindAllMarkers filtered for genes present in the reduced expression matrix
-- **miniexExample_cell2clusters.txt**: the file containing the identity of each cell present in the reduced expression matrix
+- **miniexExample_cell2clusters.tsv**: the file containing the identity of each cell present in the reduced expression matrix
-- **miniexExample_identities.txt**: the file containing the identity of each cell cluster
+- **miniexExample_identities.tsv**: the file containing the identity of each cell cluster
-- **miniexExample_identities_with_idx.txt**: the file containing the identity and index (for sorting clusters in the regulator heatmap) of each cell cluster.
+- **miniexExample_identities_with_idx.tsv**: the file containing the identity and index (for sorting clusters in the regulator heatmap) of each cell cluster.
 Only one of `miniexExample_identities.txt` or `miniexExample_identities_with_idx.txt` should be provided.
-- **TF_list.txt**: the file containing 1879 Arabidopsis TFs
+- **TF_list.tsv**: the file containing 1879 Arabidopsis TFs
-- **GOIwant.txt**: (optional, it can be set to null) the file containing terms related to the regulons's expected functions
+- **GOIwant.tsv**: (optional, it can be set to null) the file containing terms related to the regulons's expected functions
 - **miniexExample_grnboost2.txt**: (optional, it is set to null by default) if GRNBoost2, or another expression-based network, was already run, the output can be provided here